dheuvels/agentcrypt/README.rst

     local-machine ~ % ssh-add
     local-machine ~ % ssh -A remote-machine

-Use or create some `agentcrypt` enabled scripts on the remote host:
+Create some `agentcrypt` enabled scripts on the remote host:

 .. code-block:: python